julianbernauer/powerdiffusion/README.md

 ## Repository for the book "Power Diffusion and Democracy"
-The repository is home of documentation, data and replication material for the book "Power Diffusion and Democracy", forthcoming with Cambridge University Press.
+The repository is home of documentation, data and replication material for the book "Power Diffusion and Democracy", <a href="https://www.cambridge.org/de/academic/subjects/politics-international-relations/comparative-politics/power-diffusion-and-democracy-institutions-deliberation-and-outcomes?format=HB">  published by Cambridge University Press </a> in 2019.

 ## Authors
 **Julian Bernauer (University of Mannheim, MZES)** and **Adrian Vatter (University of Bern, IPW)**